kungfucat/my-backend/README.md

 - Final conclusion:

 The report-maker package depends on phpoffice/phpword version 0.17.0, which is the latest version.
 The phpword package in turn requires version 5.3.3 or 7.0 of PHP.
-The devs are working on a new version of phpword and there is [already an issue](https://github.com/PHPOffice/PHPWord/issues/1979) for the same.
+The devs are working on a new version of phpword which is compatible with php 8.0 and there is [already an issue](https://github.com/PHPOffice/PHPWord/issues/1979) for the same.